 Here are our 7 favorite foods that help reduce inflammation and support your immune system.

-1. Tomatoes: Tomatoes are rich in lycopene, which helps reduce inflammation.
+1. Tomatoes: Tomatoes are rich in lycopene, which helps promote a healthy inflammatory response.
 Cooked tomatoes provide even more lycopene than raw ones.

 Lycopene is just one of the many dynamic ingredients in Sunergetic's Powerful Anti-Aging Formula.